superduper-io/superduper/docs/hr/content/docs/get_started/quickstart.md

 ```

-Next, we convert our DB into a SuperDuper object to expand the functionality by
+Next, we convert our DB into a SuperDuper object to expand the functionality

 ```
 from superduperdb import superduper